The Men of the Endurance Expedition

 Worsley, Frank - Captain

 There are many tales of how many people applied to join Shackleton on this expedition and how keen and eager to go many of them were.
-It seems that then as now for Antarctic expeditions, the majority were inexperienced and / or unsuited to the job they were applying for, and while for some positions, there were many takers, for others there were hardly any, just a single qualified applicant who in some cases may have had to be cajoled into applying.
-Shackleton ended up therefore with a very mixed crew, from the capable who were ready to await and take orders, to others, who while capable of doing their own job, were prepared to question or cast doubt on decisions made or were potential agitators.
+Then as now for Antarctic expeditions, the majority were inexperienced or unsuited to the job they were applying for or both.
+While for some positions, there were many takers, for others there were hardly any, just a single qualified applicant who in some cases may have had to be cajoled into applying.
+Shackleton ended up therefore with a very mixed crew, from the capable who were ready to await and diligently respond to orders, to others, who while capable of doing their own job, were prepared to question or cast doubt on decisions made or were potential agitators.
 All of the men proved themselves in the end though it was a difficult journey in all respects.
 It is Shackleton himself who comes through as being the force that held it all together.

-"Scott for scientific method, Amundsen for speed and efficiency but when disaster strikes and all hope is gone, get down on your knees and pray for Shackleton."40 years old at the start of the expedition.
+"Scott for scientific method, Amundsen for speed and efficiency but when disaster strikes and all hope is gone, get down on your knees and pray for Shackleton."

-The unknown giant of the Heroic Age of Antarctic Exploration.
+The less known giant of the Heroic Age of Antarctic Exploration.
 Frank Wild played a significant role in several of the most important expeditions, being on board when the Discovery sailed for McMurdo Sound in 1901 so heralding the start of 20 years of epic exploration and adventure.
 No one else was so involved and no other explorer spent so long in Antarctica.
-41 at the start of the expedition.

 Hydrography, sailing master Quest- Ernest Shackleton 1921 - 1922

 Lionel Greenstreet served in the merchant navy and joined the Endurance just 24 hours before it left Plymouth, England.
-The original first officer had resigned in order to join the war effort (1st world war).
-A master Mariner and the last surviving member of the expedition.
-25 at the start of the expedition.
+The original first officer had resigned in order to join the war effort (WW1).
+A master Mariner and eventually the last surviving member of the expedition.

-The best penguin catcher a skill of great value during the time that the crew drifted on the pack-ice of the Weddell Sea and while awaiting rescue on Elephant Island.
+The best penguin catcher, a skill of great value during the time that the crew drifted on the pack-ice of the Weddell Sea and while awaiting rescue on Elephant Island.
 Hudson suffered particularly badly from ill health in the boats before Elephant Island and also when waiting for rescue.
 His first name is correctly spelled Huberht the old Anglo-Saxon way, rather than the more common Hubert.
-28 at the start of the expedition.

 An experienced seaman and highly respected Antarctic hand.
 Rather gruff in the way he dealt with the world, Crean was nonetheless effective and another of the unsung heroes of the Heroic Age of Antarctic exploration.
-He served both Scott and Shackleton and outlived them both.
-37 at the start of the expedition.
+He served Scott (twice) and Shackleton and outlived them both.

-An old Antarctic hand on his fourth trip south with the Endurance, Cheetham was ever cheerful and ever popular, one of the oldest men on the Endurance, 47 when it set out.
+An old Antarctic hand on his fourth trip south with the Endurance, Cheetham was ever cheerful and ever popular, one of the oldest men on the Endurance.

-A quiet capable and dependable man, the youngest member of the Endurance crew until the stowaway Blackborow was discovered, just 21 years old on leaving England.
+A quiet capable and dependable man, the youngest member of the Endurance crew until the stowaway Blackborow was discovered.

 Chief Engineer Quest- Ernest Shackleton 1921 - 1922

-One of two surgeons on the expedition, Macklin also had the job of driving a team of sled dogs and caring for the expeditions dogs.
-Usually medics would have little to do professionally on an Antarctic expedition, being there for the unexpected emergency that may happen amongst the predominantly young and usually very fit men, as the difficulties of the voyage increased however, he found his skills increasingly called upon.
-25 at the start of the expedition.
+One of two surgeons on the expedition, Macklin also had the job of driving a team of sled dogs and caring for all the expeditions dogs.
+Usually medics would have little to do professionally on an Antarctic expedition, being there for the unexpected accident or illness that may happen amongst the predominantly young and usually very fit men, as the difficulties of the voyage increased however, he found his skills increasingly called upon.

 Photographer Australasian Antarctic Expedition 1911-13